Christina Hoff Sommers: The War Against Boys

 In a review of The War Against Boys for The New York Times, child psychiatrist Robert Coles wrote that Sommers "speaks of our children, yet hasn't sought them out; instead she attends those who have, in fact, worked with boys and girls—and in so doing is quick to look askance at Carol Gilligan's ideas about girls, [William] Pollack's about boys."
 Much of the book, according to Coles, "comes across as Sommers's strongly felt war against those two prominent psychologists, who have spent years trying to learn how young men and women grow to adulthood in the United States."
 Reviewing the book for The New Yorker, Nicholas Lemann wrote that Sommers "sets the research bar considerably higher for the people she is attacking than she does for herself," using an "odd, ambushing style of refutation, in which she demands that data be provided to her and questions answered, and then, when the flummoxed person on the other end of the line stammers helplessly, triumphantly reports that she got 'em."
 Lemann faulted Sommers for accusing Gilligan of using anecdotal argument when her own book "rests on an anecdotal base" and for making numerous assertions that were not supported by the footnotes in her book.

 Writing in The Washington Post, E. Anthony Rotundo stated that "in the end, Sommers ... does not show that there is a 'war against boys.'
 All she can show is that feminists are attacking her 'boys-will-be-boys' concept of boyhood, just as she attacks their more flexible notion."
 Sommers's title, according to Rotundo, "is not just wrong but inexcusably misleading... a work of neither dispassionate social science nor reflective scholarship; it is a conservative polemic."

 In the updated and revised edition published in 2013, Sommers responded to her critics by changing the subtitle of the book from How misguided feminism harms our young men to How misguided policies harm our young men, and provided new and updated statistics that position her earlier work, in her view, as prophetic.
-When asked by MacLean's Magazine whether her work is still controversial, Sommers responded: It was when I first wrote the book.
-At the time, women’s groups promoted the idea that girls were second-class citizens in our schools. [...]
-David Sadker claimed that when boys call out answers in school, teachers are respectful and interested—whereas when girls do it, they are told to be quiet. [...]
-This became a showcase factoid of the shortchanged girl movement.
-But it turned out that the research behind the claim was nowhere to be found.
-It was a baseless myth: the result of advocacy research.
-I have looked at U.S. Department of Education data on more conventional measures: grades, college matriculation, school engagement, test scores.
-Now more than ever, you find that boys are on the wrong side of the gender gap.
+When asked by Maclean's whether her work is still controversial, Sommers responded:

+Advocacy

+Sommers has served on the board of the Women's Freedom Network, a group formed as an alternative to "extremist, ideological feminism" as well as to "antifeminist traditionalism" but described by historian Debra L. Schultz as comprising mostly "conservative ideologues in the political correctness debates".
+In the 1990s, she was a member of the National Association of Scholars, a conservative political advocacy group.
+She is a member of the Board of Advisors of the Foundation for Individual Rights in Education.
+She has served on the national advisory board of the Independent Women's Forum and the Center of the American Experiment.